brickbots/pimech_deck/docs/overview.md

 Okay... with that done.....

 ## Get the metal plate cut

+You can see the plate alone in the photo above.
+You can choose any material, but I went with stainless steel as it's cheap and strong.
+To have the switches properly latch into place you'll need to have a thickness around 1.2mm.
+Too much thicker and the switches won't seat correctly and the plate is the only thing holding them in place.

+I use SendCutSend here in the US, and I've heard good things about LaserBoost in Europe.
+The file is ready to go under /case/plate_v01.dxf.
+Scale is in MM if your service asks you to verify.

 ## Handwire the keyboard and test it
 ![Keyswitches](../photos/build/kb_switches.jpeg "Low Profile Kailh Choc Switches")